Couchbase-Ecosystem/couchbase_jetbrains_plugin/Readme.md

 Welcome to the official Couchbase plugin for the Jetbrains Platform

+The Couchbase JetBrains plugin provides support for Couchbase in JetBrains IDEs.

+This means that you can use your favorite IDE to develop Couchbase applications, complete with code completion, syntax highlighting, and debugging support.

 # Installation
 To install the plugin just search for Couchbase inside the plugins market place or go to https://plugins.jetbrains.com/plugin/22131-couchbase